 The Registrar has accepted the payer's application for a low-income non-enforcement period.
 The payee believes that the payer has the capacity to pay the liability.
 What options are available to the payee?

 The payee can object to the decision to suspend the liability.
-If the objection is not successful, the payee may apply to the AAT for a review of the objection decision if they are dissatisfied with the outcome of the objection (CSRC Act section 87(3)).
+If the objection is not successful, the payee may apply to the ART for review of the objection decision if they are dissatisfied with the outcome of the objection (CSRC Act section 87(3)).
 Alternatively the payee could apply to the court to have the court order varied to specify an amount to be payable when the payer is in receipt of a benefit.

 What happens when a payer who has a low-income non-enforcement period failed to satisfy the prescribed income test some time ago, but is still receiving a social security pension or benefit?